leomotors/Mini-Vector-Calculator/README.md

 ## Program's Abilities

-  This program can do Simple Vector Calculating including add, multiply with scalar, dot product, cross product, project a vector on another, find size, find area of parrallelogram corresponding to two vectors.
+  This program can do Simple Vector Calculating including Add, Multiply with scalar, Dot product, Cross product, Project a vector on another, Find size, Find area of parrallelogram corresponding to two vectors.

 ## Version